bkushigian/snek_game/README.md

 3. Give away your computer because you've ruined it
 4. Never speak of this again

+## Ben, this crashes and my terminal is all messed up
+You need to make sure the terminal is big enough.
+Make sure it's at least 81x35 characters in dimension, because this is written really poorly and breaks for the slightest reason.

+## Ben, WTF are the controls?
+ASDW dude.
+Oh, and hit M For menu.

 ## Ben, I really don't like your game.
 Dude, I warned you.

 ## Ben, you're too hard on yourself.
 This is a great game!!
 Thank you so much, Ben, it's so nice to finally get some good feedback, even if it is from myself.

+# I **Love** the music
+Thanks, I spent 24 hours of my life programming frequencies and time durations into Audacity.
+I got lazy and rounded off some of the decimals, that's why it sounds out of tune.